dOpensource/kamailio-admin-training/README.md

 2. Download Terraform from https://www.terraform.io/downloads.html

-4. Create a new ssh-key that can be used to connect to the instances
+3. Create a new ssh-key that can be used to connect to the instances

 ```
-ssh-keygen -f <file location to place the newly generated key>
+ssh-keygen -f <file location to place the newly generated keypair>
 ```

+4. Upload the public key to Digtial Ocean.
+Terraform will use the private key to install software on the VM's during the provisioning phase and you can connect to the VM's via SSH using the private key.

-3. Execute the following:
+5. Execute the following:

 ```
+cd terraform
 terraform init
 terraform apply -var do_token="Digital Ocean Token" -var pvt_key="location of the key"
 ```